nionis/hidden-payment-channels/README.md

 In short, one is a service that allows for private payments across user and service, and the other is a real product (serving RPC traffic over TOR) which uses it.

 Reading this README.md should give you enough insight on what these projects do and how they differ.

+## Gist

+- **Problem:** There is no product to allow for private preserving micro-payments.
+Micro-payments are necessary for pay-as-you-use services like RPC, AI, etc
+- **Solution:** Two shielded wallets, anonymous interactions with a deposit-like smart contract, and private ticket issuance.
+- **Impact:** Given we have created the SDK, we can allow any website and backend to embed a payment gateway that simply forwards funds to the service automatically and privately.

 **Q: Which bounty (or combination) you selected?**